rimaz523/Clean.Lean.Architecture.WebApi.AspNetCore.Solution.Template/README.md

 - API integration with a 3rd party (https://jsonplaceholder.typicode.com) using HttpClient & Polly for retries.
 - Efcore Sql Server implementation with localdb.
 - An .editorconfig file for defining consistent code styles
+- Husky pre-commit hooks that format code on git commit.

 **If you find this project useful, please give it a star on [github](https://github.com/rimaz523/Clean.Lean.Architecture.WebApi.AspNetCore.Solution.Template).
 Thanks! ⭐**